paul-jean/00-readme-first/README.md

-# 00-readme-first
+# What is this?

-A summary of the content in my GitHub account
+I'm trying out a summary repo, providing an index of sorts for my GitHub account.

 # Projects